May 10, 2021 Roberto Puzzanghera6 comments

 Jam interactive whiteboard, which is completely inadequate for scientific subjects.
 On the other hand OpenBoard, my favourite board tool that I successfully use with

 Zoom, seemed not to be recognized as an application to be shared, because it runs fullscreen.

 After some googleing I found a patch from this guy (I big thank for his work!) which forces OpenBoard to run in a window, but at the cost of passing a variable at compilation time.
-I modified the logic of that patch so that a user can set how OpenBoard will run just modifying a configuration option.
-The "run in a window" feature is disabled by default, so it will not bother those teachers who are already familiar with the interface, but it can be easily switched on by advanced users.
+I modified the logic of that patch so that a user can set how OpenBoard will run just modifying an option in the config file.
+The "run windowed" feature is disabled by default, so it will not bother those teachers who are already familiar with the interface, but it can be easily switched on by advanced users.